seeu-inspace/easyg/web3/README.md

 - **Batch Auction**: Batch Auctions collect and execute multiple orders simultaneously at set intervals, enhancing liquidity and fairness in decentralized exchange trading.
 - **Arbitrage**: When you take advantage of a price discrepancy on two exchanges

-You can find more here: [DeFi Glossary | yearn.fi](https://docs.yearn.fi/getting-started/glossary)

 ## Personal security

 - Store your assets in a **cold wallet** (hardware wallet) instead of a hot wallet (Centralized exchanges or CEXs).
 Some good examples are [Ledger](https://www.ledger.com/) and [Trezor](https://trezor.io/);